Drawing network diagrams

 Once you have created multiple entities in your diagram, you can connect them by clicking the "Add links" icon.

-Any entities and relationships you create within a diagram will automatically be added to the Personal Dataset in which your diagram was created.
+Any entities and relationships you create within a diagram will automatically be added to the investigation in which your diagram was created.
 This allows you to cross-reference the lists of people, companies, and other entities you have created in your diagrams with data from across the rest of Aleph.

-Once you have created a diagram, you can allow others to view or edit it by allowing them access to the Personal Dataset in which it is contained.
+Once you have created a diagram, you can allow others to view or edit it by allowing them access to the investigation in which it is contained.

 You can also export your diagram to be saved as a file on your computer by clicking the "Export" button in the top right corner of the diagram editor.
-Once the diagram has been exported as a file, it can be edited using the Desktop application or shared with others as with any other file on your computer.
+Once the diagram has been exported as a file, it can be shared with others as with any other file on your computer.

 Visual Investigative Scenarios (VIS) is an application developed by OCCRP, RISE Project and QuickData that is the inspiration for network diagrams.
 While it's been a beloved tool to some reporters, it has also become slow and cumbersome.
 We're unable to add new features and ensure its continued safety.

-The goal of Data Desktop is to support investigative mind mapping, not big data analysis.
+The goal of network diagrams in Aleph is to support investigative mind mapping, not big data analysis.
 While you may be able to add several hundred companies and people to a chart, the ideal size of a chart is somewhere around to 50-150 entities.

 Yes.
 Simply select two or more entities, then click the "Group selection" button, as depicted below.